 As indicated in KI#7, MitM attacks and FBSs are related but different attacks [23].
 A standalone FBS is only capable of attracting UEs and getting the first phases of the communication through it, however, the communication will stop as soon as the mutual authentication handshake between UE and core network fails.
 A MitM attack is more powerful since the attacker can forward all messages and the authentication between UE and core network.
 This allows the attacker to observe, intercept and manipulate, and/or attack later phases of the communication.
 Integrity protection may not always be in place nor protect every message, so an efficient way to detect and protect against MitM attacks is still useful to have.

-A MitM relay node typically includes a fake base station (FBS) and a fake UE (FUE).
+A MitM relay node typically includes a false base station (FBS) and a false UE (FUE).
 A layer-two attacker can place a MitM relay node between a real UE (RUE) and a real BS (RBS).
 As shown in Figure 1, the MitM attacker can intercept, drop, and forward messages with unaltered or altered content [19].
 These capabilities can lead to multiple attacks including amongst others aLTEr [20], imp4gt [19], network misconfiguration [21], or 5Greasoner [22].